New gun laws to make New Zealand safer after mosque shootings, says PM Ardern

 In addition to the 50 killed, dozens were wounded at two mosques in the South Island city during Friday prayers.

-Gun City owner David Tipple said the alleged gunman bought four weapons and ammunition online from the store between December 2017 and March 2018, but it did not sell him the high-powered weapon used in the massacre.
+Gun City owner David Tipple said the alleged gunman legally bought four weapons and ammunition online from the store between December 2017 and March 2018, but it did not sell him the high-powered weapon used in the massacre.

 “The MSSA, military-style automatic, reportedly used by the alleged gunman was not purchased from Gun City.
 Gun City did not sell him an MSSA, only A-category firearms,” Tipple told a news conference in Christchurch.